Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-The following theorem corresponds to the implication of $m=1$ of Corollary \ref{cor-3new}.
-However we prove it independently here. \begin{theorem} For any $\eps\in(0,1)$, the error probability of SH for identifying an $\eps$-good arm satisfies,
+The following theorem corresponds to the implication of $m=1$ of Theorem \ref{them:minmax}.
+However, we prove it independently here. \begin{theorem} For any $\eps\in(0,1)$, the error probability of SH for identifying an $\eps$-good arm satisfies,

 \end{theorem} \begin{proof} To avoid redundancy and for the sake of readability, we assume $n$ is of a power of 2.
 It is easy to verify the result for any $n$.
 Let $\eps_1=\eps/4$, $T':=\fr{T}{\log_2 n}$.
 And define $\eps_{\ell+1}=\fr{3}{4}\cdot\eps_\ell$.
 For each stage $\ell$, define the event $G_\ell$ as